 - Make use of interesting and relevant examples.

 - Take the logical steps in your explanation, not too small or too large.

 - Relate to other points in the unit and the MOOC.

 - Give directions (when relevant) for carrying out a problem-solving procedure or other procedure (model behaviour).

 - Give a systematic summary of the main points.

-- Make a link with coming presentations, assignments, tests in the chapter of the MOOC.
+- Link with coming presentations, assignments, tests in the chapter of the MOOC.

-- Use the English language correctly and have appropriate vocabulary.
+- Use the English language correctly and have the appropriate vocabulary.